 - Shirts with GAA logos - Navy shorts with GAA logo.
 Shorts should be mid-thigh length. - Quality Athletic Shoes (non-marking soles) - Water Bottles must be brought to class - If hair is longer than collar length it must be tied up in the back - No Jewelry or watches are allowed to be worn during PE class and valuables must be left in student lockers.
-PE Teachers accept no responsibility for personal items. - If it is a scheduled Swimming lesson, they are to wear appropriate swimming apparel, in which will be explained by PE teacher
+PE Teachers accept no responsibility for personal items.

+• If it is a scheduled Swimming lesson, they are to wear appropriate swimming apparel, in which will be explained by PE teacher

 A register of attendance will be taken at the start of each lesson.
 If a student is injured or returns to school after sickness and may not be able to fully participate, they will need to supply a note or communication from their parent/guardian supporting their reasons for not fully participating.
 They will still be expected to bring their P.E uniform and take part in some way, this may be in the form of coaching or completing a written assignment.
 In the case of a forgotten PE uniform, secondary PE teachers work on a 3 strikes policy (bullet description below).
 In the case of a medical excuse supported by a note from parents / guardian, the student is asked to participate in a supporting role (e.g. observation / evaluation, peer mentoring, clean-up, etc.).

-- 1st offense: Verbal warning toward students and a mark in the teacher's attendance book.
+- 1" offense: Verbal warning toward students and a mark in the teacher's attendance book.
 Student is still expected to participate in PE Class, unless it is a swimming lesson - 2nd offense: Contact made with parents via email or phone call home.
 Students are still expected to participate in PE Class, unless it is a swimming lesson. - 3rd offense: After school or lunch detention on teacher arranged time and place.

-Changing: During a 90-minute time frame afforded to secondary PE, High School students are asked to change from their school uniforms to their respective PE uniform in 5 minutes from the start of the period.
-Students will be provided 10 minutes to change back into their school uniform at the end of the class.
+Changing: During a 70-minute time frame afforded to secondary PE, High School students are asked to change from their school uniforms to their respective PE uniform in 5 minutes from the start of the period.
+Students will be provided 5 minutes to change back into their school uniform at the end of the class.
 Students must change back into their school uniforms under all circumstances unless the student is participating in a sport related after school activity, in which PE occurs during the last period of the day.
 The aim of this policy is to maximize the amount of instructional time in the lesson.
+Students are prohibited from entering the changing rooms located in the gym or outside by the playground until a member of P.E staff is present and allows them to enter.
+All P.E facilities, apart from the outside playground, are strictly out of bounds to students unless a member of staff is present.